tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    #### Security breach attempts:

       - These are trapped forbidden operations that should not be possible using normal workflows.
-      - They are probably direct HTML or JSON requests in an attempt to defeat the permissions system.
+      - They are probably injected HTML or JSON requests in an attempt to defeat the permissions system.
       - When a controller detects invalid parameters, custom error class ConflictError should be raised, with a message key specific to the actual error.
       - ConflictErrors are handled in ApplicationController by rescue_from ConflictError and method handle_conflict.
-      - handle_conflict logs the error with the message code, and redirects to the custom /409 conflict page, and logs out the current user.
+      - handle_conflict logs the error with the message code, redirects to the custom /409 conflict page, and logs out the current user.
       - At present, the custom /409 page includes a flash alert with the translated error message.
 This may not be required in production if it is considered that 409 errors are definitely hacking attempts.
       - Controller tests should include thorough test of each path through the controller to ensure that security breach attempts are trapped.
+      - Tests can use the test helper method assert_conflict.

 ### Form Design